Anyone can learn how to save money and reduce monthly expenses.

 With what could be over six-figures at stake, minimizing 401(k) fees is one of the most important financial moves of your life.

 Start with Blooom — a free tool that helps you uncover unnecessary hidden fees in your 401(k).

-All you do is link up Blooom with your retirement account–then Blooom helps you uncover exactly what you’re paying in fees.
+All you do is link up Blooom with your retirement account–then Blooom helps you uncover precisely what you’re paying in fees.

 What’s nice is Blooom avoids the complicated terminology many mutual funds use to hide fees from you.
-Instead, you get one simple image that tells you how you’re doing.
+Instead, you get a straightforward image that tells you how you’re doing:

 I enjoy quality clothes that last.
 I don’t like however paying full price for them.

 So, what I do is stock up on clothes when one of my favorite brands offers deeply discounted prices.

 The trick though is NOT to sign up for each brands newsletter.
 If I did this, I’d waste hours of my own time and probably end up spending more.

 Instead, I use the most trusted community of online bargain hunters, Slickdeals.net, and have them source only the best deals for me.